bashtools/mokctl/docs/package.md

 >
 > * Have as little code as possible running outside of functions.
 >
 >   Any code outside of functions will be run when using `source`.
+Have globals outside of functions initialsed to zero values.
+This way, each time the script is 'sourced', it will reset all the variables automatically.
 >
 > * Don't use `exit` anywhere in the shell script.
 >